smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 Sisyphus felt something cold settle in his stomach.
 "You're building an elaborate execution device."

 "I'm building a containment system," Daedalus corrected, but his voice lacked conviction.
 "The beast cannot be destroyed, cannot be reasoned with.
-It must be fed, or it will break free and devastate the entire island.
+It must be fed, or it will break free.
 The labyrinth serves two purposes—it contains the monster, and it ensures the tributes reach their destination... efficiently."

 "Efficiently."
-Sisyphus tasted the word like poison.
+Sisyphus tasted the word like poison, his scarred hands unconsciously clenching as if gripping invisible stone.
 "You mean it ensures they can't escape."

 "Precisely."
 Daedalus rolled up the smaller scroll with practiced efficiency, as if rolling up his own conscience.
 "King Minos desires a system where hope becomes the instrument of its own destruction.
 The tributes must believe escape is possible—not from kindness, but because despair without hope is merely suffering.
 With hope, it becomes education.
 Each death teaches the next group what not to try, and the labyrinth grows more perfect through their accumulated failures."